AndreaMariani-AM/Docker/example_workflow.md

 This is an example workflow of what steps are needed to produce a singularity image (from a docker image) that works w/ our pipelines written in snakemake.

 We have to start with the building of a docker image and for this, a Dockerfile is required that has the recipe for that particular image.
 I like to separete packages based on their general function in different files, so it's easier to edit them.
-The add them to the Dockerfile the `COPY` command is what is used.
 The building script builds the actual image and pushes it to Docker Hub where it'll be hosted.
-From here the image is pulled with singularity to a location on our cluster folder and can be used from there.
+From there, the image is pulled with singularity to a location on our cluster folder and can be used.

 ## Prerequisites